Tambov: Administrative and municipal status

+The Administrative divisions of Tambov consists of three districts:

 Tambov serves as the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative center of Tambovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated as the city of oblast significance of Tambov—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Tambov is incorporated as Tambov Urban Okrug.

 Transportation

 The city is a large industrial center and is served by Tambov Donskoye Airport.
 Tambov is also the location of the Tambov air base of the Russian Air Force.
 A railway connection between Tambov and Moscow was first established in 1871.
 The railroad goes on to Saratov and is not electrified.
 There are also small suburban trains, or "rail buses" that connect Tambov Oblast's capital with other cities, such as Michurinsk, Uvarovo, and Kirsanov.